Galvin raises concerns about remote notarization plans

 A 2020 law signed by Gov. Charlie Baker allowed notarizations to be conducted through videoconference during the state’s emergency declaration.
 Baker’s emergency rules expired in June 2021, but lawmakers have extended the temporary rules for remote notarizations several times.

-But that authorization is set to expire on July 15, unless lawmakers take action on the proposals.
+That authorization is set to expire Friday unless lawmakers take action on the proposals.

 The state has about 100,000 public notaries, and roughly 42,000 lawyers or paralegals are certified to notarize transactions.

-Governors in several states, including New Hampshire and New York, issued executive orders during the pandemic temporarily allowing remote notary services.
-Many of those states have also moved to make remote notarization permanent.
+Governors in several states, including New Hampshire and New York, issued executive orders during the pandemic temporarily to allow remote notary services.
+Many of those states have also sought to make remote notarization permanent.

-In Congress, lawmakers are also considering a proposal that would allow nationwide use of remote online notarization.
+In Congress, lawmakers are considering a proposal that would allow nationwide use of remote online notarization.

 Christian M. Wade covers the Massachusetts Statehouse for North of Boston Media Group’s newspapers and websites.
 Email him at cwade@northofboston.com.